cmuparlay/parlayhash/README.md

 Million entries) and three updated percents (0%, 10% and 50%).

-In addition to reporting the performance in operations per second, it reports the performance to fill the initialial table using inserts.
+In addition to reporting the performance in operations per second, it reports the performance to fill the initial table using inserts.
 It reports the geometric mean for the largest experiment across the three types (i.e 10M for long-long and int, and 1.2M for strings).

-Finally it reports the geometric mean of the number of bytes used per elemement for the hash tables that use each of the three types (long-long, int, string-4xlong).
+Finally it reports the geometric mean of the number of bytes used per element for the hash tables that use each of the three types (long-long, int, string-4xlong).
 This is total memory as measured by jemalloc (i.e. difference in allocated memory from before the table is created until after it is created and all n elements are inserted).